 4. Navigation and space

-An effective floor plan will ensure your office layout is functional and serves its utilitarian purpose for fire code safety and evacuation plans.
+An effective floor plan will ensure your office layout is functional and serves its utilitarian purpose for fire code safety and evacuation plans, alongside having the appropriate emergency exit signage throughout the building.
 At the same time, fluid navigation can affect collaboration and team engagement.

 Managing and utilizing space effectively ensures that your new floor plan can strategically scale with the business as it grows strength to strength.

 Special considerations to navigation and space create a task-orientated working environment that enables employees to perform and collaborate better while accommodating growth.